How Two of Norway’s Largest Enterprises Solved GDPR Challenges with Images

 This article is based on the experiences of two of Norway's largest enterprise retail companies, with thousands of employees in various locations across the country.
 As Customer Engagement Manager at FotoWare, I worked closely with both companies to help them ensure GDPR compliance with their use of photos and videos of their employees.

 One of the most difficult areas of GDPR compliance is in the use of images, since photos and videos can be considered as personal data.
-In order to be compliant in this area, an organization essentially needs to be able to find every image it possesses of a person, to adhering to the GDPR Article 7 (Right to Withdraw Consent), Article 15 (Right of Access) and Article 17 (Right to Erasure).
-Like many businesses, these companies used standard folder structures to store their images.
+In order to be compliant in this area, an organization essentially needs to be able to find every image it possesses of a person to adhere to the GDPR Article 7 (Right to Withdraw Consent), Article 15 (Right of Access) and Article 17 (Right to Erasure).
+Like many businesses, these companies stored their vast libraries of images in folder structures on servers and hard-drives.

 If an employee (past or present) wanted to exercise their right to any of the above, the company could be required to find every image it possesses of that individual and change the usage status (eg. if consent is withdrawn) or erase those images, within 30-days of the request.
 This scenario would have resulted in a highly labor-intensive and demanding process, affecting multiple departments such as Marketing, Communications, and Human Resources.
 These departments often use employee images, both internally and externally, for a variety of initiatives including campaigns, on-boarding resources, and ID cards.
 Previously, these companies had no effective or reliable method for carrying out such tasks.